suryajefferson/Python-Job-Analysis-Project/README.md

 - global job postings show more pronounced fluctuations compared to india’s more stable trends.
 ## 3
 ### what are the skills that are frequently requested for top data jobs in india ?
-- analyzing skill demand across different job titles in Indian job postings.
-It aims to identify and visualize the top skills requested for the top job titles, showing the percentage of job postings that mention each skill.
+- analyzing skill demand across different job titles in Indian job postings. aiming to identify and visualize the top skills requested for the top job titles, showing the percentage of job postings that mention each skill.

 [**Click Here for Line to Line Approach**](/Project/3%20Understanding%20Skill%20Demand%20for%20Top%20Data%20Jobs%20in%20India.ipynb)
 ### Methodology